Galore (The Cure album)

-Galore: The Singles 1987–1997 is the second singles compilation by The Cure.
-It contains singles from the years 1987–1997.
+Galore: The Singles 1987–1997 is the second singles compilation by The Cure and was released on 28 October 1997.
+It contains singles from the years 1987 to 1997.
 The song "Wrong Number" is the only new song on the album.

 Release

 Galore was first released in the US on 28 October 1997 by record label Elektra.
 It was then released in the UK and Europe by Fiction on 3 November.
 It spans the singles from the second part of the Cure's career, beginning with their seventh album Kiss Me, Kiss Me, Kiss Me and ending with their tenth album Wild Mood Swings.
 The Cure introduced the album with two full-length shows in October 1997 at the American Legion Hall in Los Angeles and Irving Plaza in New York City.